thepang/stack-overflow-survey/README.md

 # Introduction.
 Hi, these are my notes and thoughts from working on the third project for Metis data science bootcamp.
 The data that I use is here (https://insights.stackoverflow.com/survey/2019).
-If you update the first couple of file paths to your locally downloaded version of the data you should be able to run through it with few issues.
+If you update the first couple of file paths to your locally downloaded version of the data you should be able to run through the notebook with no (few?) issues.

 Let me know if it doesn't work!